massimon/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

-If the sender does not have sufficient information to make an informed decision about Q run length, the sender SHOULD use N=64, since this value has been extensively tried in large-scale field tests and yielded good results.
+If the sender does not have sufficient information to make an informed decision about Q run length, the sender SHOULD use N=64, since this value has been extensively tested in large-scale field tests and yielded good results.
 Alternatively, the sender MAY also choose a random N for each connection, increasing the chances of using a Q run length that gives the best signal for some connections.